-Local Government Auditor: work carried out by the Local Government Auditor during 2020/21 is also used by the Council as an additional assurance mechanism.
+Local Government Auditor: work carried out by the Local Government Auditor during 2022/23 is also used by the Council as an additional assurance mechanism.

-The Chief Executive has been advised through quarterly SLT and Audit Committee on the implications of the result of the review of the effectiveness of the governance framework and a plan to address weaknesses and ensure continuous improvement of the systems is in place.
+The Clerk and Chief Executive has been advised on the implications of the result of the review of the effectiveness of the governance framework by the Audit Committee and a plan to address weaknesses and ensure continuous improvement of the systems is in place.